- Individual Retreats

 Retreats are special times set aside for paying particular attention to the presence of God in one’s life.
 They are often most needed when there is little time for them.
 However, the benefits of “time away” when the pressures of life mount are incalculable.
 Someone once said, “I’m so busy, I cannot afford not to pray for two hours each day.”
 Likewise, retreats provide oases in our schedule to re-focus priorities and say “yes” to what is really needed rather than be run ragged by all that could be done.

 Individual retreats can be self-guided or directed.
 Those on a self-guided retreat are welcome to participate in the Hermitage framework of Morning Prayer and community meals.
 A directed retreat combines the listening ear of a Spiritual Director with special time set aside for retreat.
 Guidance may include meditation on a particular passage of scripture and reflection questions to help identify the Spirit’s presence at work in the retreatant.
+Look to our Rates and Reservations page for more information about scheduling an individual retreat.

 Directed Group Retreats available at The Hermitage include: